rahulkore/rahulkore/README.md

 Hi 👋 My name is Rahul Kore
 ===========================

-I am in the Industry since last two years , working for Tata Consultancy Service Limited as a Software developer for their client GE Healthcare , The project is of ministry of health saudi arabia
+I am in the Industry since last two years , worked for Tata Consultancy Service Limited as a Software developer for their client GE Healthcare , The project is of ministry of health saudi arabia.

-**soon will be joining Amazon as an SDE1**
+Now continuing my tech journey with Amazon.

+**SDE1 @ Amazon **

 * 🌍  I'm based in Mumbai
 * ✉️  You can contact me at [rahulkore976@gmail.com](mailto:rahulkore976@gmail.com)